Barcelona Architecture Walking Tour With Casa Batlló Upgrade

 Including Casa Macaya, Casa de Les Punxes and Casa Batlló

-Where you’ll enter to learn about and sample Barcelona chocolate
+Where you’ll enter the ground-level shop to learn about and sample Barcelona chocolate

 Casa Lleó i Morera